Privacy Policy

 8.2 Data Minimization in Logs

 Logging systems are designed to minimize sensitive data exposure.
-Logs do not store plaintext passwords; authentication tokens or session secrets; full AI analytical content or complete AI-generated response content; service credentials; or complete product descriptions submitted by users.
-Credential data is stored using secure cryptographic hashing separate from logging systems.
+Logs do not store LinkedIn access tokens; authentication tokens or session secrets; plain-text passwords or OTP values; full AI analytical content or complete AI-generated response content; service credentials; or complete product descriptions submitted by users.
+Authentication is handled by LinkedIn OAuth 2.0 or email-based credential verification using Argon2ID password hashing.
+No plain-text credentials are stored.

 8.3 Domain Segregation